Palace4Software/timesync/README.md

 ## The application
+### How to install the application?
+1. Download "ts-ressources" and "install-timesync.sh" from the Releases-section.
+2. Start the terminal in the Downloads folder.
+3. Type ``` chmod +x install-timesync.sh ``` and press enter.
+4. Type ``` sudo ./install-timesync.sh ``` and follow the installation instructions.

+### How to start the application?
 In your applications (e.g. GNOME application list, Start menu, or Mint menu), there should be a new application called "Time and Date Synchronization".
 You can launch it by clicking on it.
 If you need a debugging-enviroment, you can start the application from the terminal by typing:
 ```